b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 Concretely, it would be better and easier to monitor the buffer_memory of the producer, for example if the buffer_memory reaches 70 % of its total size, the Health check should label that as a Kafka outage and switch to writing in disk,The suggested method requires modification of the kafka producer in kafka-python so that it can return the size of the buffer_memory.

-Error rates should also be taken in consideration, if the data error rate is too high the health check should signal this as a kafka outage.
+Error rates should also be taken in consideration, if the data error rate is too high, the health check should signal this as a kafka outage.

 ### Architecture
 The architecture consists of 5 threads described below: